nolanlawson/vdom-serialized-patch/README.md

 Motivation
 ----

-The `virtual-dom` library is great, but the problem is that the `VirtualPatch` object structure is 1) huge (containing the entire source node as well as the patch object and the object to be patched), and 2) unserializable.
+The `virtual-dom` library is great, but the problem is that the `VirtualPatch` object structure is:

+1. huge &ndash; containing the entire source node as well as the patch object and the object to be patched &ndash, and
+2. unserializable, since it uses custom classes like `VirtualPatch` and `VirtualText`.

 This library solves both those problems, although to do so I had to implement my own version of `virtual-dom/patch`.
 So you'll have to use this library's `patch` method.